rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 Hume:

 >   Locke divides all arguments into demonstrative and probable.
-On this view,
->   we must say that it is only probable that all men must die or that the sun
+>   In this view, we must say, that it is only probable that all men must die,
->   will rise tomorrow, because neither of these can be demonstrated.
-But to
+>   or that the sun will rise tomorrow.
->   conform our language more to common use, we ought to divide arguments into
+>   But to conform our language more to common use,
->   demonstrations, proofs, and probabilities---by 'proofs' meaning
+>   we ought to divide arguments into demonstrations, proofs,
->   arguments from experience that leave no room for doubt or
+>   and probabilities---by 'proofs' meaning arguments from experience that
->   opposition. [^Hume2007p56]
+>   leave no room for doubt or opposition. [^Hume2007p56]

 -   Hume and the problem of induction [^Hume2007pXX]
     -   Uniformity of nature